Veolia Water Technologies & Solutions

 The End of Wasted Water

-On September 23, 2019, Veolia release of "The End of Wasted Water," a new white paper written in conjunction with researchers from the University of Pennsylvania’s Wharton School of Business.
+On September 23, 2019, Veolia released "The End of Wasted Water," a new white paper written in conjunction with researchers from the University of Pennsylvania’s Wharton School of Business.
 The paper highlights new developments in the push for broader adoption of water recycling technology.

 Download the White Paper